ElektraInitiative/libelektra/doc/tutorials/mount.md

 | `system`  | `/etc/kdb/example.ini`                         |

 If this differs on your system, the resolver has a different configuration.
-Type `kdb info resolver` for more information about the resolvers.
+Type `kdb plugin-info resolver` for more information about the resolvers.

 There are different resolvers.
 For instance on non-POSIX systems paths must be resolved differently.
 In this case one might want to use the [wresolver](/src/plugins/wresolver/README.md) plugin.